TritonDataCenter/rfd/rfd/0027/README.md

 ### End User Configuration
 * Install and run a Prometheus server
     * Create prometheus.yml [configuration](https://prometheus.io/docs/operating/configuration/)
-        * TLS is configuration is required, use the same cert and key that you configured for use with CloudAPI, sdc-docker, etc.
+        * TLS configuration is required, use the same cert and key that you configured for use with CloudAPI, sdc-docker, etc.
-          _Important_: You should not bake TLS certificates into your Docker image.
-Instead prefer a mechanism that injects them at the `docker run` phase, or that retrieves them from a secure store.
         * Add a job for the availability zones that your containers run in, using Triton discovery.
           ```
-          - job_name: triton_jpc_east1
+          - job_name: triton_east1

             tls_config:
-                cert_file: valid_cert_file
+                cert_file: /path/to/valid_cert_file
-                key_file: valid_key_file
+                key_file: /path/to/valid_key_file

                 bearer_token: avalidtoken
                 scrape_interval: 30s